Sylvera’s approach to ARR ratings

 Afforestation, Reforestation & Revegetation (ARR) projects increase carbon stocks by planting or assisting the natural regeneration of woody biomass.
 ARR activities are diverse and can include: agroforestry, commercial plantations, farmer-assisted natural regeneration, and mangrove restoration (one type of blue carbon project).
 Blue carbon projects generate a lot of buzz, but not all of these projects can be classified as ARR as there are some REDD+ blue carbon projects.
 ARR is a popular nature-based solution (NBS) because project activities result in carbon sequestration, making them a removal credit.
 However, there is a range of quality within available ARR credits, and it is critical to consider quality at the project level.

 As of April 2022, over 52 million credits have been issued from ARR projects, making up ~3% of the total credits issued to date in the voluntary carbon markets (VCMs).
 There are ARR projects registered in 49 countries, with ~40% of issued credits coming from South America.
 Sylvera’s ARR framework covers projects across geographies, registries and methodologies.
-Our initial ratings cover over 30% of issued ARR credits, as well as some pre-issuance projects.
+Our initial ratings covered over 30% of issued ARR credits, as well as some pre-issuance projects.

 How Sylvera thinks about ARR credit quality